Zachg

-Zachary Granger Moldof (born July 22, 1981), better known by his stage name Zachg, is an American hip hop artist based in Los Angeles, California.
+Zachary Granger Moldof (born July 22, 1981), better known by his stage name Zachg, is an American hip hop artist who is based in Los Angeles, California.
 He is a founder of the lifestyle collective Rad Reef, which released the New No Wave compilation in 2013.
 He is one half of the design duo Twin Beast.
 He has collaborated with Main Attrakionz, Jel, Silky Johnson, Black Noise, BK Beats, Left Leberra, and Dizzy D, among others.

 Life and career

-Zachg, who is Jewish, is originally from Broward County, Florida and grew up in the Everglades.
+Zachg, who is Jewish, is originally from Broward County, Florida and grew up in Windmill Ranch Estates in Weston, Florida.
 He attended University of Central Florida for advertising.
 He examined the roots of sampling in hip hop with his master's thesis at New York University Tisch School of the Arts.

 Zachg was featured on "Hyperbolic Chamber Music", a 22-minute track produced by Ryan Hemsworth, along with other rappers such as Kool A.D., Lakutis, Isaiah Toothtaker, and Shady Blaze.
 He was also featured on "Hyperbolic Chamber Music II", which was produced by Steel Tipped Dove.

 In 2012, Zachg released Cloudlife, a collaborative EP with Main Attrakionz and Jel.
 It was described by Fact as "an unusually focused release" from Main Attrakionz.
 He produced "J Bar" and "Take Her Shoppin" off of the EP.
 In that year, he also released Raindancin (in the Pussy), as well as Mostly Power and Mostly Peace.